ImSAM-S/Answer-The-Live-Engagement---Shells-Payloads-in-HTB/README.md

 ![image alt](https://github.com/ImSAM-S/Answer-The-Live-Engagement---Shells-Payloads-in-HTB/blob/30eefafd7d4ad001f879cda54dcdb17ba5a71a3e/pic6_more_ip.png)

 So when you done with asp file.
-Now you go back to "statis.inlanefreight.local" to upload that file.
-And if you done of upload, so now you can search: "statis.inlanefreight.local/files/shell.aspx" to connect webshell - shell.aspx is your file's name uploaded.
+Now you go back to "status.inlanefreight.local" to upload that file.
+And if you done of upload, so now you can search: "status.inlanefreight.local/files/shell.aspx" to connect webshell - shell.aspx is your file's name uploaded.

 ![image alt](https://github.com/ImSAM-S/Answer-The-Live-Engagement---Shells-Payloads-in-HTB/blob/30eefafd7d4ad001f879cda54dcdb17ba5a71a3e/pic7_answer_N1.png)

-Now you have successfully obtained a shell and can now access the folder located at C:\Shares
+Now you have successfully obtained a shell and can now access the folder located at C:\Shares.
+'Exploit the target and gain a shell session.
+Submit the name of the folder located in C:\Shares\ (Format: all lower case)' | **dev-share**

 ![image alt](https://github.com/ImSAM-S/Answer-The-Live-Engagement---Shells-Payloads-in-HTB/blob/30eefafd7d4ad001f879cda54dcdb17ba5a71a3e/pic8_answer_N2.png)